ER Quality Control

 Alexandra Stolz studied Biochemistry in Regensburg, Germany followed by a PhD in yeast genetics and molecular biology in Stuttgart, Germany.
 After a postdoc (2012-2013) working on ER associated protein degradation (ERAD) – a proteasome dependent pathway, Alexandra joined the groups of Andreas Ernst and Ivan Dikic at IBC2 in Frankfurt, Germany (2013-2016) to work on autophagy.
 Besides contributing to the characterization of the first autophagy receptor for ER-phagy FAM134B and elaborating the role of the kinase TBK1 in mitophagy, she utilized phage display and protein engineering to develop fluorescent sensors for the central autophagy components LC3/GABARAPs.
 In January 2017, she joined Genentech in South San Francisco, USA as a visiting scientist where she studied the impact of oncogene-induced secretion during cancer pathogenesis.
-Since February 2018, Alexandra is the team leader of the ER quality control group located at the Buchman Institute for Molecular Life Sciences (BMLS).
-Alexandra is also associated with the SGC Frankfurt, where her group aims to target different components of the autophagic machinery including kinases, autophagy receptors and individual LC3/GABARAPs to block or enhance specific canonical and non-canonical autophagy pathways.
+Since February 2018, Alexandra is heading the phenotypic screening platform at IBC2 and since January 2021 as well the ER quality control group located at the Buchman Institute for Molecular Life Sciences (BMLS) as an indipendent group leader.
+Alexandra is associated with EUbOPEN, where her group aims to identify chemical inducers and inhibitors of selective autophagy pathways.

 Rayene is originally from Constantine, Algeria.
 She obtained her first Mater’s degree in human genetics with honor from the University Constantine.
 In Sep.
 2017, she moved to France where she obtained a second Masters in Cancer Biology from Montpellier University.
 In Feb.
 2020, Rayene moved to Frankfurt and joined the Stolz group as a Master’s intern.
 In her project, she focused mainly on the establishment of drug screening assays in lung cancer cell lines cultured in 2D and 3D, respectively.
 After completing her Master’s thesis, Rayene intended to explore another horizon and proceeded as a PhD student, shifting her focus towards deciphering the molecular mechanism of ER quality control check mechanism around the FAM134 family.